aliterc/aliterc.github.io/index.md

 - 0926 Above the Russian Arctic Circle, prisoners of YKW's pension reform

-VORKUTA, Russia (Reuters) - Russian railway worker Andrey Bugera had a singular goal: get to pension age so he can leave the polluted, frigid coal mining town above the Arctic Circle where he works and move south to live out even a brief bit of retirement in comfort.
+Bear corner, Russia (Reuters) - Russian railway worker [Andrey](https://www.pronouncenames.com/pronounce/Andrey) Bugera had a singular goal: get to pension age so he can leave the polluted, frigid coal mining town above the Arctic Circle where he works and move south to live out even a brief bit of retirement in comfort.

 But now that President Vladimir Putin has said he plans to raise the retirement age by five years, Bugera fears this will never happen.